Galapagos Islands Vacation Package

 Darwin sailed to Galapagos on board the HMS Beagle at September 1835, when he was 26 years old.
 Throughout the five weeks he spent there, he moved to collect plants, stones, insects and birds.
 He observed the unusual life forms and their adaptations to the harsh atmosphere.
 He noticed it was possible to differentiate which island a tortoise came from by the form of their own shell.
 His most well-known study is of the numerous species of finches which inspired his revolutionary theory The Origin of Species, published in 1859.

-Related Content: Ocean in the Galapagos Islands
+Related Content: Photos of the fauna of the Galapagos Islands

 GALAPAGOS CRUISES 2024

-NEMO 3
+NEMO 2

 DEPARTURES | ITINERARY | AVAILABLE CABINS | SPACES | |